LudivineClement/LudivineClement/README.md

 - 📚 I’m currently learning *TypeScript* and *Next.js*

-- ✨ Fun fact: In both pastry and web development, I've learned that attention to detail is key.
-Just as a misplaced comma can be critical in code, an extra spoonful of sugar can ruin a cake!" 👩‍💻🍰😜
+- ✨ Fun fact: In both #pastry and #webdevelopment, I've learned that attention to detail is key.
+Just as a misplaced comma can be critical in #code, an extra spoonful of sugar can ruin a cake! 👩‍💻🍰😜 #PastriesLove

 <br/>